FormidableLabs/spectacle/CONTRIBUTING.md

 ### Examples

-We have various deck scenarios in `examples` that are part of the development process:
+We have various deck scenarios in `examples` that are part of the development process.

+We normally just do `start:NAME` to run an in-memory dev server.
+But we also add a `yarn build-examples` script task to make sure we actually produce non-broken examples as a CI / assurance test.

 #### `examples/js`